Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Bush and pole varieties thrive

-Succession plant May-August
+Succession plant May through August

 Corn